top of page

 The Path to Freeze State Recovery: Tools and Practices

-Getting unstuck is a process, not a single event.
+Getting unstuck is a process; it is not a single event.
 For Janie, it involved finding the right support and committing to consistent practices.

 1. Finding the Right Therapy

-Her first therapist, while a kind person, used Cognitive Behavioral Therapy (CBT), which wasn't the right fit.
+Her first therapist, while kind, used Cognitive Behavioral Therapy (CBT), which wasn't the right fit.
 She was eventually referred to a trauma specialist trained in Somatic Experiencing.
 This changed everything.

 We were dispensing of the stories from pretty much the get-go.
 Her particular protocol is just gazing, being very present, supplying her spirit of generosity, her mirroring...
 She likened it to a plant that has completely dried up... it will take some time for me to start being able to absorb those wonderful, relational, ventral vagal vibes from her.